Ludwig van Beethoven

-Born in Bonn, Beethoven displayed his musical talent at a young age.
+Born in Bonn, Beethoven was a musical prodigy.
 He was initially taught intensively by his father, Johann van Beethoven, and later by Christian Gottlob Neefe.
-Under Neefe's tutelage in 1783, he published his first work, a set of keyboard variations.
 He found relief from a dysfunctional home life with the family of Helene von Breuning, whose children he loved, befriended, and taught piano.
-At age 21, he moved to Vienna, which subsequently became his base, and studied composition with Haydn.
-Beethoven then gained a reputation as a virtuoso pianist, and was soon patronised by Karl Alois, Prince Lichnowsky for compositions, which resulted in his three Opus 1 piano trios (the earliest works to which he accorded an opus number) in 1795.
+At age 21, he moved to Vienna, which became his base, and studied composition with Joseph Haydn.
+Beethoven gained a reputation as a virtuoso pianist, and was soon patronized by Karl Alois, Prince Lichnowsky for compositions, which resulted in his three Piano Trios, Op.
+1, the earliest works to which he accorded an opus number, in 1795.
+His Pathétique Sonata was composed in 1798.
+Around this time, Beethoven began experiencing symptoms of hearing loss.